mikemalinowski/xpf/README.md

 # Compatibility

-Xpf has been tested under Python 2.7 and Python 3.7 on Windows.
+Xpf has been tested under Python 2.7 and Python 3.7 on Windows and Ubuntu.

+Note: This module utilises the ```p4 set``` environment variables and expects at least P4PORT, P4USER and P4CLIENT to be defined.